Understanding Binaural Beats

 The spatial characteristics of sound appear crucial for binaural beat effectiveness.
 Research investigating spatially moving sounds found that binaural, panning sounds and alternate beeps had more pronounced effects on electrical brain activity than control conditions.
 This suggests that the impact of auditory stimulation lies in spatial attributes rather than the sensation of beating itself.

-Integration with Digital Focus Tools
+Combining Audio with Focus Tools

 Establishing Best Practices for Binaural Beat Use